 Les Glennie, Registered Massage Therapist (yes, tongue in cheek)

-Don’t take my word for it.
+Don’t take my word for it, for goodness’ sake.
 There is a lot of hard evidence and the most expert possible opinions to back me up.

 Patient complaints that originate in the musculoskeletal system usually have multiple causes responsible for the total picture.

 Structuralism has been shunned by many medical researchers and experts.
-For instance, San Francisco orthopaedic surgeon Dr. Scott Dye has written eloquently about how ill-advised structuralism is when it comes to knee pain.9 Eyal Lederman, a UK osteopath, wrote a particularly persuasive article criticizing the postural-structural-biomechanical model10 — an article much like this one, but much more academic and technical.
-(For balance, I will also cite the extensive rebuttals to that article published in the Journal of Bodywork & Movement Therapies in 2011.11) Foot, shoe and orthotics expert Benno Nigg wrote an entire book12 about how poorly structuralism has stood up over time.
+For instance, San Francisco orthopaedic surgeon Dr. Scott Dye has written eloquently about how ill-advised structuralism is when it comes to knee pain.10 Eyal Lederman, a UK osteopath, wrote a particularly persuasive article criticizing the postural-structural-biomechanical model11 — an article much like this one, but much more academic and technical.
+(For balance, I will also cite the extensive rebuttals to that article published in the Journal of Bodywork & Movement Therapies in 2011.12) Foot, shoe and orthotics expert Benno Nigg wrote an entire book13 about how poorly structuralism has stood up over time.
+In a 2011 paper, “The Modernisation of Manipulative Therapy,”14 Australian physiotherapist Max Zusman writes:

 Back pain experts Drs.
-Richard Deyo13 and Nickolai Bogduk14 have virtually devoted their careers to teaching doctors not to overestimate to importance of biomechanical factors in back pain.
+Richard Deyo15 and Nickolai Bogduk16 have virtually devoted their careers to teaching doctors not to overestimate to importance of biomechanical factors in back pain.
 Bogduk writes concisely: “‘Degenerative disc disease’ conveys to patients that they are disintegrating, which they are not.
 Moreover, disc degeneration, spondylosis and spinal ostoearthrosis correlate poorly with pain and may be totally asymptomatic.”

-Dr. John Sarno’s career has also been about debunking structuralism in back pain.15 In 1984, he first wrote:
+Dr. John Sarno’s career has also been about debunking structuralism in back pain.17 In 1984, he first wrote:

 There is probably no other medical condition which is treated in so many different ways and by such a variety of practitioners as back pain.
 Though the conclusion may be uncomfortable, the medical community must bear the responsibility for this, for is has been distressingly narrow in its approach to the problem.
 It has been trapped by a diagnostic bias of ancient vintage and, most uncharacteristically, has uncritically accepted an unproven concept, that structural abnormalities are the cause of back pain.